 Outgoing mail server (SMTP): Name of the Exchange server

 Username: yourdomain\username SPA: disabled Port number POP3: 995 POP3 Encryption (SSL): Enabled Port number SMTP: 587 (or 25 in non-default configurations) SMTP encryption: TLS My outgoing server (SMTP) requires authentication: Enabled

 - When configuring your account, make sure you configure it to leave a copy of the messages on the server and not to remove it after x-days.

 - Once configured, you must go into your Send/Receive settings and disable this account from receiving mail to prevent duplicate messages coming in.

-- If you are using Outlook 2007, Outlook 2010 or Outlook 2013, you must set the POP3 account to deliver new messages to your Exchange mailbox instead of a pst-file.
+- Additionally, you must set the POP3 account to deliver new messages to your Exchange mailbox instead of a pst-file.
 This might sound a bit superfluous, as we just disabled the receiving of mail for the POP3 account anyway, but by doing so, you can get rid of the pst-file that the adding of the POP3 account created and (more importantly) your sent messages will be stored in the Sent Items folder of your Exchange mailbox.